GabeBai/rustassure/README.md

 7. Install the Python modules `openai`, `tiktoken`, `more_itertools`, and `pycparser` using `pip3`.
 For the validator, also install `antlr4-tools`, `antlr4-python3-runtime`, `numpy`, `scipy`, `pygraphviz`, `pydot`, and `networkx`.

-### backend denpendencies
+### Backend denpendencies

-backend includes using LLVM to modify all rust and C files and use KLEE to get symbolic value.
+Backend includes using LLVM to modify all rust and C files and use KLEE to get symbolic value.
 Then run graph compare algorithm between them

 1. Install symbolic dependencies
    * `sudo apt-get install z3 cmake`